brainhack-school2020/Alex-A14_Brainhack2020/README.md

 ### Background

-This project will apply machine learning to predict schizophrenia diagnosis using fMRI data.
+This project uses machine learning to predict schizophrenia diagnosis using fMRI data.

 The data used is a resting state fMRI dataset of schizophrenia patients and healthy controls.
 The data comes from [The Center for Biomedical Research Excellence (COBRE)](http://fcon_1000.projects.nitrc.org/indi/retro/cobre.html).

 This project aims to predict schizophrenia diagnosis using resting state data.
 Machine learning techniques will be used to classify schizophrenia patients from controls.
-The COBRE data set also includes subtypes of schizophrenia and so this project will predict diagnosis amonng schizophrenia patients.
-My goal for this project is to gain basic experience with processing/cleaning fMRI data.
-Following this, I'd like to experiment with different machine learning methods (algorithms, corss-validation methods, hyperparamters) and see how they compare.
+My goal for this project was to gain basic experience with processing/cleaning fMRI data.
+Following this, I experiment with different machine learning methods (algorithms, cross-validation methods, tuning hyperparamters) and see how they compare.